Where Can I Smoke Weed in Las Vegas?

 Following these rules will help businesses avoid fines and allow the venue to stay open.

-With the first part of legislation passed, the expectation is that venues will be approved and open throughout 2022.
-Thus, public consumption of weed will become more accessible throughout the year.
+With the next part of the legislation passed, the expectation is that venues will be approved and open towards the end of 2022 and the beginning of 2023.
+Public consumption of weed will become more accessible throughout the year.

 No longer will people need to retreat to houses or limit themselves to discreet products.
 Lounges will make it safe, legal, and comfortable for locals and tourists alike to smoke their favorite strains in Las Vegas.